harikrishnadev2006/Zynq-CNN-Hardware-Accelerator/README.md

 ## Outcome

 This project demonstrates the effectiveness of heterogeneous computing for edge AI applications.
-By offloading intensive workloads to specialized hardware, the system achieves significantly higher efficiency than traditional CPU-only architectures while maintaining real-time capability.
+By offloading intensive workloads to specialized hardware, the system achieves significantly higher efficiency than traditional CPU-only architectures, while maintaining real-time capability.